iamsuteerth/tanxfi-task/README.md

 # Run the container for service-2
 docker run --name service-2-container service-2
 ```

-By following these instructions, you can execute the revenue calculations, run the tests, and deploy the applications using Docker.

 ## Notes
 - `Testing Module`: The test.py script was created with the assistance of an AI co-pilot.